am-explore/log_anomaly_detection/README.md

      print(object.size(SQLf), units="Mb")  ## to see the size of the data

-The data size is 1.97G, but after I used SQL context size of the data distributed in SQL 700.1 Mb
+Post scripting in SQL made the overall data to 700.1 Mb

          require(data.table)
         system.time(DT <- fread("data.csv"))  ## how long time will be read fread function